DylanRothbauer/Interview-Prep-Central/Naukri (Code360)/Search in a Linked List/README.md

 Now you have been given an integer value, 'K'.
 Your task is to check whether a node with a value equal to 'K' exists in the given linked list.
 Return 1 if node exists else return 0.

 ## Detailed explanation (Input/output format, Notes, Images)
+### Input format:
+The first line of the input contains space-separated integers denoting the values of nodes of the Linked List.
+The Linked List is terminated with -1.
+Hence, -1 is never a node value of the Linked List.
+The second line contains a single integer 'K', which is desired to be checked in the Linked List.
+### Output format:
+The only line contains 1 if the desired value 'K' exists in the Linked List, otherwise, print 0.
+**Note**:
+You do not need to print anything; it has already been handled.
+Just implement the given function.

 ## Sample Input 1:
 3 6 2 7 9 -1